-Sensory memory – memory for things like sounds, smells, and tastes—is the shortest type of memory lasting for only 1/5 – 1/2 a second after a stimulus, like a whiff of perfume or the sound of a baby's laugh, has ended.
-However, I'm convinced that my memories of my grandmother's house defy this rule.
-They are so vivid and dimensional that I sometimes think I can smell her old furniture, feel the nighttime air coming in through her open windows, and hear the sound of a record needle dropping on a scratchy copy of ‘Oklahoma’.
+Sensory memory—our memory for things like sounds, smells, and tastes—is the shortest type of memory.
+It lasts for only 1/5 to 1/2 a second after a stimulus, like a whiff of perfume or the sound of a baby's laugh, has ended.
+Yet I'm convinced that my memories of my grandmother's house defy this rule.
+They are so vivid and dimensional that I sometimes think I can smell her old furniture, feel the nighttime air coming in through her open windows, and hear the sound of a record needle dropping on a scratchy copy of Oklahoma!.

 In the past, I probably would have taken comfort in this nostalgic flashback.
-However on this particular night, rather than thinking “how lovely”, my train of thought jumped onto a far darker track and instead I thought “OMG, everyone and everything having to do with this memory are gone."
+However, on this particular night, rather than thinking “How lovely!", my train of thought jumped onto a far darker track; I instead thought “Everyone and everything having to do with this memory are gone."

 I imagined the scene disappearing like a photo developing in reverse.
-First, the people faded, then the furniture, then the walls, and then it was gone.
-Gone from my life and from the lives of others who knew these people and places.
+The people faded, then the furniture, then the walls, and then it was gone; gone from my life and from the lives of others who knew these people and places.

 On an emotional level, the idea that I’m the only person guaranteed to remain constant in my life makes me feel really alone.
 I don't like knowing that relationships are impermanent.
-I don't like knowing that as I grow older, I will only have to leave more and more behind.
-On an intellectual level, I know I'm supposed to say – “treasure the time you have with each person, learn what you can from them, and cherish your memories”.
-Really, I don't disagree with any of these things, they just aren't bringing me the amount of peace that I need right now.
+I don't like knowing that, as I grow older, I will only have to leave more and more behind.
+On an intellectual level, I know I'm supposed to say, "Treasure the time you have with each person, learn what you can from them, and cherish your memories."
+I don't disagree with any of these things; they just aren't bringing me the amount of peace that I need right now.

-- Keep in Touch: How to maintain relationships after a death
+- Let’s Keep in Touch: How to Maintain Relationships After a Death

 - An Open Letter from a Grieving Friend